statecharts/statecharts.github.io/index.md

 ### Introduction to statecharts

 Put simply, a statechart is a beefed up [state machine](what-is-a-state-machine.html).
-The beefing up solves a lot of the problems that state machines have, especially [state explosion](state-machine-state-explosion.html).
+The beefing up solves a lot of the problems that state machines have, especially [state explosion](state-machine-state-explosion.html) that happens as state machines grow.
 One of the goals of this site is to help explain what statecharts are and how they are useful.

 * [What is a state machine?](what-is-a-state-machine.html)
 * [What is a statechart?](what-is-a-statechart.html)